lattejed/tezos-azure-hsm-signer/README.md

 ## Security features

-1. Checks high watermarks, preventing double sign / double bake
+1. Checks high-water marks, preventing double sign / double bake
 2. Whitelisting magic bytes for operations
 3. Local client support for confirming non-whitelisted operations

 ## Security non-features

 1. This signer is intended for small and medium-sized bakers.
 It *does not* support high availability setups where more than one signer or baker may be running simultaneously.
-In particular, race conditions are not protected against when verifying an operation's high watermark.
+In particular, race conditions are not protected against when verifying an operation's high-water mark.

 ## Curve support